 The Office of the Executive Vice President and Provost is making funds available through seed grants to fund pilot projects that support the University’s 2016-2020 Strategic Plan, Our Commitment to Impact.
-The University’s Strategic Plan Oversight Committee invites its eight Steering Committees to develop these initiatives with the help of their communities.
+The University’s Strategic Plan Oversight Committee invites the Penn State community to work with the appropriate Steering Committees to develop initiative proposals.
 Information on the overarching funding philosophy behind Penn State’s strategic initiatives can be found on our Strategic Initiative Funding Philosophy page.

-> The Role of the Strategic Plan Steering Committees
+The Role of the Strategic Plan Steering Committees

 The Strategic Plan Steering Committees are the bodies charged by the Executive Vice President and Provost to work with constituents to develop strategic initiatives in support of Penn State’s overall plan.
 It is part of the committees’ role to engage their networks to solicit a broad array of ideas.
 Those considering preparing a proposal are strongly encouraged to identify the appropriate committee and seek their input to develop and refine the initiative (see strategicplan.psu.edu/steering-committees/).
 Some committees provide authors with an opportunity to receive feedback on a one-page concept paper prior to submitting their proposals.

 - Proposals will be evaluated on the strength of their alignment with a Strategic Theme or Supporting Element and on the extent to which they integrate the plan’s Foundations.

 - The funding range for individual proposals is $50,000 – $250,000.
 It is anticipated that approximately 10 proposals will be funded per proposal cycle (see timeline below).

 - Seed grants are not permanent funds, and proposals should include a plan for sustaining the initiatives beyond the grant-supported period.

 - Proposals should include a timeline that allows for documentable progress by the end of the seed grant award period (2-3 years from date of award).